Released on June 29, 2020

-The Interpersonal Violence Disclosure Protocol (Clare’s Law) Act has received third reading in the legislature.
-The Act will come into force after the disclosure protocol and regulations are established.
+Today, The Interpersonal Violence Disclosure Protocol (Clare’s Law) Act will come into force in Saskatchewan.

-The Act will allow police to release information about someone’s violent or abusive past to intimate partners whose safety may be threatened.
+“Clare’s Law” authorizes a police protocol to disclose risk information related to someone’s violent or abusive past to intimate partners whose safety may be threatened.

 For more information, contact: